Character page will be updated as characters appear. Descriptions may include SPOILERS.

 Son of Zeus and the nymph Maia.
 God of merchants, thieves, travelers, herding, and astrology.
 Once god of music, a title he traded with Apollo for god of herding.
 Official Messenger of the Gods.
 Never married.
 Frequent lover of Aphrodite.
 Steals Apollo’s girlfriends whenever he gets the chance.
 Father of many, including Pan with the dryad Penelope, and possibly Eros with Aphrodite.

 Created by the Titans Cronus and Rhea.
 Goddess of the hearth and home.
 Never married, no children; a sworn virgin.

 Daughter of the demigod Asclepius and the goddess Epione; youngest of their nine children.
 Goddaughter of Thalia.
 Goddess of healing by birth.
 A physician like her parents.
 Made a full goddess by Hera and appointed a fellow beauty goddess by Aphrodite.
 Married to Hephaestus.

 Daughter of Zeus and Hera; twin sister of Ares.
 Goddess of Discord.
-Never married, no children.
+Married to Poseidon.

 Son of Aphrodite.
 Her ex-husband Hephaestus claims Eros as his son, though the biological father is either Ares or Hermes.
 Eros will claim whatever parentage is convenient at the moment.
 God of romantic love.
 Eternal adolescent.
 Married to Psyche.